 Mara Hvistendahl is a writer, speaker, and commentator.
 She is the author of the forthcoming book The Scientist and The Spy: A True Story of China, the FBI, and Industrial Espionage, which will be published by Riverhead in February 2020.
 Her first book, Unnatural Selection, was a finalist for the Pulitzer Prize and the Los Angeles Times Book Prize.
 Mara’s feature articles have been published in The Atlantic, The New York Times, Popular Science, Scientific American, and WIRED.
 She has been a keynote speaker at conferences, testified before the Congressional-Executive Commission on China, and appeared on BBC, CBC, MSNBC, NPR, and other radio and television outlets.

 A founding member of Deca, a cooperative of award-winning writers creating narrative journalism about the world, Mara sits on the advisory board of Round Earth Media, an organization that promotes international journalism by training young reporters.
 Her work has been supported by New America, where she was a National Fellow, and by the Minnesota State Arts Board.

-For eight years, Mara was based in Shanghai, where she taught as a visiting journalism professor at Fudan University, wrote the longform true crime story And The City Swallowed Them, and, thanks to paleobotanist Wang Jun, had a Paleozoic fossil named after her.
-She is currently writing a book on the U.S.-China technological relationship, to be published by Riverhead.
+For eight years, Mara was based in Shanghai.
+While there, she worked as China bureau chief for Science, wrote the longform true crime story And The City Swallowed Them, and, thanks to paleobotanist Wang Jun, had a Paleozoic fossil named after her.
+She lives in Minneapolis with her family.